mario-bermonti/stimpool/docs/contributing.md

 The following sections detail a variety of ways to contribute and how to get started.

-Credit will always be given to the people making contributions. :wink:
+Credit will always be given to the people making contributions.

 If you do decide to work on an issue, please indicate so in a comment to the issue so it's assigned to you and other people don't work on it simultaneously.